All Night Long (1981 film): Production

-The film was originally planned as a low-budget release, with Hackman and Lisa Eichhorn.
-Streisand's then-agent, Sue Mengers, who was married to the film's director, Jean-Claude Tramont, suggested Barbra for the part instead of Eichhorn, even though filming already was under way.
-Streisand was paid $4 million for starring in this film, the highest salary for an actor up to that time.
-Several biographies suggest that because of the film's subsequent failure at the box office, Streisand fired Mengers.
+The film was originally planned as a low-budget release with Gene Hackman and Lisa Eichhorn in the leading roles.
+Agent Sue Mengers, who was married to the film's director, Jean-Claude Tramont, suggested Barbra Streisand, her longtime client and close friend, for the part of Cheryl Gibbons instead of Eichhorn, even though filming was already under way.
+Streisand was paid $4 million for starring in the film, the highest salary for an actor up to that time.
+The film's subsequent failure at the box office contributed to Streisand's decision to fire Mengers.

 Prominent in the musical soundtrack is "La Violetera", a composition by José Padilla which had been featured previously in Charlie Chaplin's City Lights.

 Reception

 The film received mostly negative reviews, though some critics cited Streisand's performance as one of her best.
 On review aggregator Rotten Tomatoes, 33% of 9 reviews are positive, and the average rating is 5.4/10.

 Stephen Holden, in Rolling Stone magazine, gave the film a positive review, adding that Streisand's performance suggested Marilyn Monroe.
 Pauline Kael in The New Yorker was full of praise: "The director, Jean-Claude Tramont, a Belgian who has worked in American television, is a sophisticated jokester.
 There may be a suggestion of Lubitsch and of Max Ophüls in his approach, and there is more than a suggestion of Jacques Tati.
 Gene Hackman, whose specialty has been believable, lived-in characters, gives one of his most likable performances."
 Gary Arnold of The Washington Post also praised Hackman's performance, calling it "the most endearing of his career, an impression of frustrated but resilient middle-class masculinity that should evoke as much recognition and rooting interest among men as women seemed to derive from Ellen Burstyn's role in Alice Doesn't Live Here Anymore."